-Non-economic damages in a personal injury settlement go beyond the financial impacts like expenses and losses and seek to quantify things like your pain and suffering after an injury, or the fear and depression that you must endure following your accident.
+Non-economic damages in a personal injury settlement go beyond the financial impacts like expenses and losses and seek to quantify things like your pain and suffering after an injury or the fear and depression that you must endure following your accident.
 Insurance companies will attempt to push back on these claims, but just because they are more abstract than a hospital invoice does not mean that you are not entitled to these payments.

 How can I negotiate a claim with insurance companies?

 When an insurance company completes its claims investigation, it will offer you a settlement amount in the form of a one-time payout.
-As you watch your medical bills and lost wages increase as a result of your injuries, this payment may seem like the best option for you, but it is rarely, if ever, the true amount that you deserve.
+As you watch your medical bills and lost wages increase as a result of your injuries, this payment may seem like the best option for you, but it is rarely, if ever, the actual amount that you deserve.
 In exchange for this payment, the insurance company will require that you waive your ability to seek any future damages against them or their client regarding this accident, even if you suffer new issues that were not present at the time of the settlement.

-What does the legal process after a bus accident in New York entail?
+What does the legal process; after a bus accident in New York entail?

-Immediately after a bus accident, there will likely be police reports and accident reports that must be filed, both internally with the MTA, and with the New York Police Department, and any other official parties with a stake in the situation.
+Immediately after a bus accident, there will likely be police reports and accident reports that must be filed, both internally with the MTA, with the New York Police Department, and with any other official parties with a stake in the situation.
 At the same time, you will need to file a Notice of Claim within 90 days to begin the process of your insurance claim.

 Once you file your claim, you will be called in for a 50-H hearing, which is a required hearing when you file a claim against a public entity that is similar to a deposition.
 You will be asked questions about your accident and your injuries during this hearing that will help to provide a clear and comprehensive picture of your situation.